VIDEO: Police chase ends in crash in Santa Ana

 SANTA ANA, Calif.
 (KABC) -- A wild crash following a police chase was caught on camera in Santa Ana.

-Authorities say officers were chasing a driver in a stolen car when the driver plowed into a patrol car.

 The incident happened just before 10:30 p.m.
-Thursday on Euclid and McFadden avenues.
+Thursday on Euclid Street and McFadden Avenue.

+Authorities say Santa Ana police officers were chasing a driver in a stolen car when the suspect plowed into a patrol car.

-Both the officer and the driver were taken to an area hospital but are expected to be okay.
+Both the officer and the driver were transported to an area hospital in stable condition and are expected to be OK.

+The suspect is expected to be charged with stolen vehicle and possession of a handgun.

 VIDEO: Police chase ends in crash in Santa Ana